MarcArmbruster/WpfCommandAggregator/Home.md

 [nuGet: UWP Command Aggregator](https://www.nuget.org/packages/UwpCommandAggregator/)

 ## Versions
+- 1.6.0.0
+  - new: ObservableCollectionExt extends ObservableCollection with fast AddRange, RemoveItems methods and also a Replace method The class is placed in the namespace System.Collections.ObjectModel.
+  - new: Attached properties for managing focus and closing windows via view model properties.
 - 1.5.0.0
   - new: Factory extended to enable registration/unregistration of a custom command aggregator implementation.
   - new: Automatic values storage added (no more private backing fields required for bindable properties): incl.
 Set and Get methods.